JesseCN1024/TechPage/README.md

 *Started: 07/03/2023 - 17/03/2023 and 5 minutes to read*
 :star: This is a project that I made to practice and apply bootstrap in building responsive website.
 Cloning from a pattern which was on wix.com combining with some ideas of myself.
 The project uses Bootstrap as CSS framework, with a little basic javascript.
 ***
-## To do lists
-2. Upload website online
-3. Push into git hub

 ## Features in the Project
 #### 1. Hover animation for navbar links